nedodn/CryptoCollab/README.md

  6. Return unused notes for a refund

  7. Composing will end on a chosen date, for this demo it is Dec.
 31 2017.

+ ##Other Info
+  1. The y-axis of the grid represents MIDI values 0-127, x-axis represents the notes place in the piece